SESYNC-ci/basic-python-gis-lesson/docs/_slides_pmd/qgis.md

 object than present in a `GeoDataFrame`, but through WKT or WKB it would be possible to translate.

 ```python
 feature.geometry().asWkt()
 ```

 ===

+The Python API supports the creation of vector data and a host of algorithms built in, or installed as plugins, with the QGIS GUI.

 ```{python, title = "{{ site.handouts[0] }}"}
 sesync = QgsPointXY(1661514.580789013, 1943320.104999293)